Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 - How does the brain merge the images from both eyes?
 Is it similar to how our brains process information from both ears?
 - The retina doesn’t just take images but extracts information about differences in brightness and color.
-- Retinofugal projection: the neural pathway that leaves the eye.
+- *Retinofugal projection*: the neural pathway that leaves the eye.
-- Binocular visual field: the field that is seen by both eyes.
+- *Binocular visual field*: the field that is seen by both eyes.
 ![Figure 10.3]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure10-3.png" | absolute_url }})
-- Decussation: the side of the brain controls and receives input is opposite from the side of the body that creates the input.
+- *Decussation*: the side of the brain controls and receives input is opposite from the side of the body that creates the input.
 - E.g. The right side of the body is controlled by the left side of the brain.
 - Decussations are common in sensory and motor systems but we don’t know why they’re important.
 - The majority of nerves from the eye innervate the lateral geniculate nucleus (LGN).